spiffe/spiffe/standards/WIT-SVID.md

 Implementations SHOULD NOT provide additional header parameters not specified by this document.

-Validators should ignore unknown header parameters except where those header parameters are specified by the `crit` header parameter as per [RFC7515][2].
+Validators SHOULD ignore unknown header parameters except where those header parameters are specified by the `crit` header parameter as per the [JSON Web Signature][2] document.

 ### 3. Claims